shmorri/docs-casa-prod/3.1.4/source/developer/ldap-data.md

 The framework allows to express (via annotations) the logical rules to store a Java object into LDAP, and the conversion (retrieval) of an entry into a Java object.

 !!!
-Note:
+Note
     We highly encourage to visit the persistence framework [docs](https://docs.ldap.com/ldap-sdk/docs/persist/index.html) now.
 The framework is very small so it's a short reading.
 Ensure you read the examples shown.

 Now that you have the grasp of the framework, let's proceed with an example.
 Here, we will generate a POJO with the tool for this purpose, minimize it to fit a particular need, and put it to work on real data.